webwizard99/web-dev-resources/README.md

 - From initiate to pro, learn JS with [the Complete JavaScript course](https://www.udemy.com/the-complete-javascript-course/?start=0) by Jonas Schmedtmann, which explains how JavaScript works behind the scenes, how to structure your programs, how to deploy.
 Truly complete!

+## Cheat Sheets

+-- Find that [git command you need](https://services.github.com/on-demand/downloads/github-git-cheat-sheet.pdf?fbclid=IwAR0gp_TcMZQltzSrzYgI0iSdoMNwSc2hqUSy57_AFWHdvonZlt5pkTsJE5E) with the github cheat sheet.

+-- Get help with [HTML, CSS, and JavaScript](https://htmlcheatsheet.com/css/) with the htmlcheatsheet.

+-- Get [clarity on flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) with this guide to flexbox, an extremely useful tool for positioning and responsive design.

+-- Find the [boilerplate for your Bootstrap elements](https://hackerthemes.com/bootstrap-cheatsheet/) with this Bootstrap cheatsheet.

+## Career Search Guidance

+- Get advice on shaping your [resume, portfolio, and how to interview](https://www.youtube.com/channel/UC-91UA-Xy2Cvb98deRXuggA) on Josh Fluke's YouTube channel

+- Find [meetups with local programmers](https://www.meetup.com/) where you can find guidance and possibly a mentor at meetup.com.